-The applicant has submitted a development application for a new three-story 20-unit multiple-family building at 425 First Street.
-The application is currently being reviewed by the City and public hearings for the project are anticipated in winter and spring of 2019.
-As specified in the City's Story Pole Policy, story poles must be installed at least 20 days before the first public hearing before the Planning Commission and shall remain in place until final action has been taken by the City Council.
-This means that story poles for a project will likely remain in place for at least three to four months to cover the time period during Planning Commission and City Council review.
+The applicant has submitted a development application for a new three-story mixed-use building with 2,800 square feet of office and 10 multiple-family residential units at 389 First Street.
+The application has been deemed complete, has been reviewed by the Complete Streets Commission and is ready for review by the Planning Commission.
+However, as specified in the City's Story Pole Policy, story poles must be installed at least 20 days before the Planning Commission's public hearing date for the project to be considered.

-During initial discussions with the applicant regarding the City's Story Pole Policy, it was conveyed to staff that installation of story poles that were fully compliant with the Policy would be very challenging due to the existing office building being occupied by tenants and properly securing poles that need to be located directly adjacent to a property line or a public sidewalk and street.
-Based on the information contained in Attachment 2, the applicant is committed to installing story poles for the proposed project but is seeking exemptions from certain requirements due to safety concerns, impairment of the use of the existing office building and structural concerns related to the use of plastic mesh netting at the top of the story poles.
-The proposed plan would use pennant flags in place of plastic mesh to outline the top of the proposed development and modify placement of the poles to accommodate guy wires and allow access to the office building.
+During initial discussions with the applicant regarding the City's Story Pole Policy, it was conveyed to staff that installation of story poles that were fully compliant with the Policy would be challenging due to the use of the existing commercial buildings being occupied by tenants and properly securing poles that needed to be located directly adjacent to a property line or a public sidewalk and street.
+The applicant provided staff with a couple of different story pole plans, but due to various levels of deviation from the adopted policy, staff was unable to approve any of their story poles plans.
+After the last proposal, staff advised the applicant that they should submit an exemption request for Council review since it did not appear likely that they could provide a plan that was fully consistent with the adopted policy.

+Based on the information contained in Attachment 2, the applicant is committed to installing story poles for the proposed project but is seeking exemptions from certain requirements due to safety concerns, impairment of the use of existing buildings on the site and structural concerns related to the use of plastic mesh netting.
+The proposed plan would use pennant flags in place of plastic mesh to outline the top of the proposed development, modify placement of the poles to accommodate guy wires, allow access to the office building and omit some poles that cannot be safely placed on the site.